sentinl/sentinl/README.md

-### Announcement - Sentinl (for Kibana) is currently unsupported
+### Announcement - Sentinl (for Kibana) is looking for a Community!

-With the availability of free alerting both in the [Opendistro for Elasticsearch](https://opendistro.github.io/for-elasticsearch/features/alerting.html) distribution and in the new Siren Community Edition ([download](https://siren.io/downloads/),[forum](http://community.siren.io), [documentation](https://docs.support.siren.io/latest/platform/en/siren-alert.html)), as of July 1 2019, Siren is discontinuing the support for the Open Source version of Sentinl to focus our resources on Siren Alert - the version distributed as part of the Siren Platform.

-Interested in continuing/maintaining Sentinl for Kibana as Open Source project?
-Contact us, we'd be happy to talk about it.
+Siren Solutions and QXIP have long been heorically developing and maintaining SENTINL for Kibana, but reached the stage where a proper community and sponsors are needed and required to keep this project alive and well projected into the future.
+SENTINL still has plenty to offer and needs some Love!
+Interested in helping continue/maintain/extend the project?
+Contact us or open an Issue, we'd be glad to talk about it!

 ---